stevenrhart/predicting-claims/README.md

 Looking at the data from the perspective of pet breeds, we see that as the average number of claims for a breed goes up, the average total claims amount goes up in almost a linear fashion.
 That said, one limitation of the data is that there is a significant imbalance in terms of the number of pets per breed.
 Generally, as the number of pets in a breed increases, the variability in claims (number and amount) goes down, moving the breed closer to the overall linear trend line.

+And... unsurprisingly, cat breeds tend to occupy the lower left quadrant of the plot indicating fewer claims and lower total claims on average when compared to dogs.

 #### We see a linear trend in average number and amount of claims by species as the number of pets increases

 <img src="https://github.com/stevenrhart/predicting-claims/blob/main/figures/Avg-Claims-by-Species-cropped.png" />